Connect with a certified trainer for free

 • Avoiding overhead motions, like throwing

-• Non-steroidal anti-inflammatory medications, like naproxen or Ibuprofen to reduce inflammation and relieve pain
+• Non-steroidal anti-inflammatory medications, like naproxen or Ibuprofen, to reduce inflammation and relieve shoulder pain while throwing.

 • Physical therapy with a qualified professional in order to strengthen the muscles around the shoulder and to stretch the shoulder in order to restore full range of motion